-Table 16: Instruments for the Mitigation of Potential Impacts at Subproject Level Sub-project types Potential Impacts and Risks Mitigation and risk management Instruments ESS Rural Infrastructure Development as noise, dust, sedimentation, erosion, waste disposal, management of storm water, community and workers health and safety into EHS specification in procurement documents Specifications (ESHSS) to be developed and included in all works contract documents Sub-project specific measures in a sub-project ESMP Site risk assessments to be conducted ESS3 ESS4 2.
+Table 16: Instruments for the Mitigation of Potential Impacts at Subproject Level Sub-project types Potential Impacts and Risks Mitigation and risk management Instruments ESS Rural Infrastructure Development as noise, dust, sedimentation, erosion, waste disposal, management of storm water, community and workers health and safety sedimentation, erosion, waste disposal, management of storm water, community and workers health andprocurement documents in all works contract documents Sub-project specific measures in a sub-pro ESMP Site risk assessments ESS3 ESS4 2.
 Health and safety of project personnel travelling to remote sites Adopt and implement OHS that is integrated into procurement documents OHSP ESS1 ESS2 3.
 Depletion of groundwater surface water sources by inefficient or unsustainable exploitation Water resource assessment for each project location, no irrigation development without confirming that will not have negative impacts on existing users and / or ecosystem services Location-specific ESMP (prepared at the site level risk management) ESS1 ESS3 ESS10 4.
 Health impacts of non-drinking water standard water supplies due to (1) natural arsenic; (2) chemical pollution; (3) biological contamination All water sources to be laboratory tested.
-In case of arsenic or chemical contamination, MRD protocols to be applied and alternative drinking water sources provided In case of biological contamination, wells to be disinfected and re-tested Location specific ESMP (surface water sources to be tested during site screening) Sub-project ESMP ESS4 4.
+In case of arsenic or chemical contamination, MRD 11 protocols to be applied and alternative drinking water sources provided In case of biological contamination, wells to be disinfected and re-tested Location specific ESMP (surface water sources to be tested during site screening) Sub-project ESMP ESS4 4.
 The cultural spaces may include forests, spiritual forest-land, residential and agricultural lands Mapping of known cultural heritage, Implementation of the Forest Law in regard to the recognition of the traditional use and practice of the local communities as protected forest serving cultural purposes (religious and / or spirit forest) Location-specific ESMP (prepared at the site level risk management) ESS1 ESS8 ESS10 5.
 Flood damage from failure of project supported dams Ensure safe design All dams subject to design safety check.
 Large / higher risk dams as defined by ESS4 are on negative list.
 ESS1 ESS4 ESS10 new water supply sub-project conduct water testing including Arsenic and compare against National standards;

-&lt;sup>11 Aligning with MRD's national standards, the following measures would be applied:
+11 Aligning with MRD's national standards, the following measures would be applied: